To Tamiflu or Not to Tamiflu? Are other flu treatments Better?

 • Self-injury

-The serious side effects are very rare, but tend to occur more often in children, so if your child is taking Tamiflu and you notice any of these symptoms, speak to your doctor immediately and discontinue use of Tamiflu.[6]
+The serious side effects are very rare, but tend to occur more often in children, so if your child is taking any of these drugs and you notice any of these symptoms, speak to your doctor immediately and discontinue use.[7]

-You should also stop using Tamiflu immediately and seek medical attention if you have any signs of allergic reaction, including hives, difficulty breathing, swelling of the lips, tongue or throat or skin rash.
+You should also stop using any of these drugs immediately and seek medical attention if you have any signs of allergic reaction, including hives, difficulty breathing, swelling of the lips, tongue or throat or skin rash.

-With all these risks, and so little benefit, why take Tamiflu?
-The director of the Centers for Disease Control and Prevention thinks it is worth it, but experts in the field disagree.
-As a patient, you should weigh the risks and benefits before deciding if Tamiflu is right for you.
-If you can start taking Tamiflu quickly within 48 hours of getting flu symptoms and a positive flu test, it is more likely to work, but still may only shorten your flu by one day.
-Patients such as pregnant women, infants, or patients with a weakened immune system are more at risk of complications from the flu and might be more likely to benefit from Tamiflu, but should talk to their doctors to weigh the risks and benefits before deciding.
+With all these risks, and so little benefit, why take any of these drugs?
+As a patient, you should weigh the risks and benefits before deciding if any are right for you.
+If you can start taking them quickly within 48 hours of getting flu symptoms and a positive flu test, it is more likely to work, but still may only shorten your flu by one day.
+Patients such as pregnant women, infants, or patients with a weakened immune system are more at risk of complications from the flu and might be more likely to benefit, but should talk to their doctors to weigh the risks and benefits before deciding.

 Other Treatments

-As mentioned above, there are two other FDA-approved antiviral medications to treat the flu virus.
-However, these medications are not better than Tamiflu at treating the flu, and also have serious side effects.
+As mentioned above, there are 4 FDA-approved antiviral medications to treat the flu virus.

 Inhaled zanamivir (Relenza) is FDA approved for the treatment of flu in children and adults ages 7 and older.[7]
 Rapivab is given intravenously in a hospital, doctors office or clinic, and was approved by the FDA in December 2014 for patients 18 and older with uncomplicated flu.[8]
 However, it was shown to only reduce fever 12 hours earlier than placebo, which means it usually provides even less relief than Tamiflu.
 Relenza is inhaled and can cause serious breathing problems in patients.
-Both drugs must be taken within 2 days of the first flu symptoms in order to work, similar to Tamiflu.
+Xofluza (baloxavir marboxil) was approved by the FDA in 2018 and is an oral tablet used to treat the flu in children and adults ages 5 and older.
+Xofluza may be slightly more effective than Tamiflu, but it is more expensive and can be harder to get.[2]
+Similar to Tamiflu, all of these drugs must be taken within 2 days of the first flu symptoms in order to work.

 You may wonder why the FDA approved these flu treatments that have such modest benefits.
 It is important to understand that when the FDA approves a drug or device, that doesn’t mean the scientists there recommend it for patients to use.
 It only means that they think it has some benefit for some patients, and that the average patient is more likely to benefit than to be harmed.
 However, as with many other medications, some patients will not benefit at all, and some may be very seriously harmed.